soegampars/academic/research.md

 ## Published Papers

 Pekerti, I.S.
-(2021) Impact of Socio-economic Vulnerability towards Covid-19 Force of Infection in Jakarta, Bulletin of Indonesian Economic Studies, DOI: 10.1080/00074918.2021.1914321
+(2021) _Impact of Socio-economic Vulnerability towards Covid-19 Force of Infection in Jakarta_, Bulletin of Indonesian Economic Studies, DOI: 10.1080/00074918.2021.1914321

 Asyahid, E.A. & Pekerti, I.S.
-Forthcoming.
-Economic Impact of Natural Disasters, Spillovers, and Role of Human Development: Case of Indonesia, Letters in Spatial and Resource Sciences.
+Forthcoming. _Economic Impact of Natural Disasters, Spillovers, and Role of Human Development: Case of Indonesia_, Letters in Spatial and Resource Sciences.

 ## Book Chapters

 Pekerti, I.S.
-(2021) Preliminary Evaluation of PSBB and Transitional PSBB Effectiveness in DKI Jakarta, IRSA Book Series No. 19.
+(2021) Preliminary Evaluation of PSBB and Transitional PSBB Effectiveness in DKI Jakarta, _IRSA Book Series No. 19_.
 IRSA Press.
 Google Books: [Available for free][gbooks]

 ## Ongoing Projects